visgl/luma.gl/docs/developer-guide/multipass/README.md

-# Multi Pass Rendering
+# Multi Pass Rendering (Experimental)

 The multi pass rendering system allows you to describe a complex rendering pipeline as a sequence of render passes that you can then execute at a later stage.

-This helps clearly articulate how the rendering pipeline is defined, and also allows the use of a number of pre-defined post processing effects.
+This helps the programmer articulate how the rendering pipeline is defined, and also allows the use of a number of pre-defined post processing effects in combination with custom rendering.

-References:
+## Attributions / Credits

-* The luma.gl Multi Pass Rendering system was inspired by the `EffectComposer` system in THREE.js.
+The luma.gl Multi Pass Rendering system was inspired by the `EffectComposer` system in THREE.js.

 ## Overview